JunshengZhu666/KG-Intro/README.md

     Part III Industrial Applications and Successful Stories

     8.Success Stories
-      8.1  In the Media Industry
-      8.2  In Cultural Heritage
-      8.3  In healthcare
+      8.1  In the Media Industry (Make enterprise data visualized and understandable) 8.2  In Cultural Heritage (Structuring information from heterogeneous data) 8.3  In healthcare (Served as a decision support system; built from NLP)

     9.The future
+      9.1  Whole book conclusion
+      9.2  Get started Recommendations (P254)